-Between weekend intensive sessions, students use the College of Professional Studies Blackboard online learning management system to communicate and collaborate, participate in class discussions, access course content, and complete and submit assignments.
-Many of students in the program have no experience with online learning, but find Blackboard to be both intuitive and user-friendly.
+Between weekend residencies, students use the College of Professional Studies Blackboard online learning management system to communicate and collaborate, participate in class discussions, access course content, and complete and submit assignments.
+Many students in the program have no experience with online learning, but find Blackboard to be both intuitive and user friendly.

 Do I need any specialized computer equipment for the online portion of the program?

-Students will need reliable access to a computer with high speed internet connection.
+Students will need a laptop and access to a high-speed internet connection.
 Students will not need to purchase specialized software for the DLP program.

 What kinds of topics do students investigate for their doctoral thesis research?

 The DLP program emphasizes applied policy research.
 As such, students investigate a practical problem directly related to their professional lives.
 It is an expectation that students’ professional experience will inform the research topic that they choose.
-Topics include, but are not limited to health policy, emergency management, K-12 and higher education, criminal justice, non-profit management, legal reform.
+Topics include, but are not limited to, health policy, emergency management, K-12 and higher education, criminal justice, nonprofit management, and legal reform.

-What if my I don’t complete my thesis after two years?
+What if I don’t complete my thesis after two years?

 For a number of reasons, a student may not complete his or her thesis at the end of the second year.
 Students can enroll in continuing thesis credits after they have finished their coursework.
-It is highly recommended that students complete their thesis within two terms of finishing their coursework, and the coursework is built so that students are able to do so.
+It is highly recommended that students complete their thesis within two terms of finishing their coursework.

 Does this program prepare me to take the Bar Exam and practice law?